America's nuclear missiles. Russia and the USA: what is hidden behind the threats to use nuclear weapons. Let's change our view of nuclear weapons

 Production

-Production of new warheads ceased in 1991 although now [ when?] [ ] it is planned to resume.
-The military continues to modify the existing types of charges [ when?] [ ] .
+Production of new warheads ceased in 1991, although [ When?] [ ] its resumption is planned.
+The military continues to modify existing types of charges [ When?] [ ] .

 The US Department of Energy is responsible for the entire production cycle - from the development of fissile weapons materials to the development and production of ammunition and their disposal.